anything.com

 Frequently Asked Questions

-You can implement rate limiting by simply prompting the AI.
-For instance, you can restrict a specific webhook endpoint so it can only be called a set number of times per minute per device.
+Yes.
+You can easily instruct the AI agent to implement rate limiting on your endpoints.
+For instance, you can prompt the builder to add rate limiting to the telemetry webhook so it can only be called a specific number of times per minute per device.

 Conclusion